Demographics of Uzbekistan: Uzbek migration

-Economic difficulties have increased labor migration to Russia, Kazakhstan, the United Arab Emirates (UAE), Turkey, South Korea, and Europe over the past decade.
+Economic difficulties have increased labor migration to Russia, the United Arab Emirates (UAE), Turkey, South Korea, and Europe over the past decade.
 At least 10% of Uzbekistan's labor force works abroad.
 Approximately 58% of the labor force that migrates, migrates to Russia.
 High unemployment rates and low wages are responsible for labor migration.

 Migrants typically are people from the village, farmers, blue-collar workers, and students who are seeking work abroad.
 However, many migrants are not aware of the legal procedures required to leave the country, causing many to end up unregistered in Uzbekistan or the host country.
 Without proper registration, undocumented migrants are susceptible to underpayment, no social guarantees and bad treatment by employers.
 According to data from the Russian Federal Immigration Service, there were 102,658 officially registered labor migrants versus 1.5 million unregistered immigrants from Uzbekistan in Russia in 2006.
 The total remittances for both groups combined was approximately US$1.3 billion that same year, eight percent of Uzbekistan's GDP.